terraform-google-modules/terraform-google-vpc-service-controls/examples/vpc_service_control/README.md

 ## Requirements
 To complete this demo, you'll need:
 - A Google Cloud [organization](https://cloud.google.com/resource-manager/docs/quickstart-organizations) mapped to a domain that you own with at least one project already created.
-- A valid billing account where you have Billing Account Admin privileges.
+- A valid billing account where you have Billing Account User privileges.
 - A service account with Project Creator privileges.
 Steps for provisioning this are included below, but those steps assume you have Organization Admin privileges.
 - Terraform v0.11.13 with provider.google v2.6.0 (the only versions I've tested; run `terraform version` to see what you've got).